top of page

 Blocked or impacted airways can lead to Obstructive Sleep Apnea (OSA) in children.
 This is becoming a more common condition in children and, if left untreated or diagnosed, can lead to complications such as ADHD, anxiety and depression, heart issues, and hypoxic brain trauma.

 We know how much sleep children need, but it has to be the right kind of restful sleep.
 In order for this to occur and for the sleep to be restorative, children need to breathe well while they sleep.
-The long-term impacts of children that do not receive an adequate amount of restful sleep include:
+The long-term impacts of children who do not receive an adequate amount of restful sleep include:

 • A diminished ability to focus and pay attention